freeman-lab/gl-material/README.md

 ## schema

-Here's a simple example of the schema for a material that just sets color
+Here's a simple example of the schema, for a material that just sets color

 ```javascript
 {